How To Write Sample Email To Approach New Client (+ Templates)

 What makes it different is that the tool automatically goes through the prospect’s Twitter, website blog, and other social media to find something relatable (not just their LinkedIn).

-More than glad to send over 50 free credits if you want to try it out yourself.
+More than glad to send 50 no-cost credits if you want to try it out yourself.

 Or can we get on a quick 5-minute call this Thursday or Friday if you’re game?